-- (a) The Authority may not select a provider of professional services or a group or association of providers or award a contract for the services on the basis of competitive bids submitted for the contract or for the services, but shall make the selection and award based on the provider's: - (1) demonstrated competence and qualifications to perform the services; and - (2) ability to perform the services for a fair and reasonable price. - (b) The professional fees under the contract: - (1) must be consistent with and not higher than the recommended practices and fees published by any applicable professional associations; and - (2) may not exceed any maximum provided by law.
+(a) The Authority may not select a provider of professional services or a group or association of providers or a ward a contract for the services on the basis of competitive bids submitted for the contract or for the services, but shall make the selection and award based on the provider's:

+(1) demonstrated competence and qualifications to perform the services; and

+(2)ability to perform the services for a fair and reasonable price.

+(b) The professional fees under the contract:

+(1)may be consistent with and must not be higher than the recommended practices and fees published by any applicable professional associations and which are customary in the area of the authority; and

+(2)may not exceed any maximum provided by law.